 Ryan is a transplant from the city who has set roots in the beautiful Bulkley Valley.
 He continues to grow after 12 years in Smithers, without the need for fertilizer.
 Ryan is a University of Victoria Geography grad, Professional Agrologist, and Project Management Professional whose first job out of university was the GIS Analyst for the GCC’s four-year BC Grasslands Mapping Project (2000-2004).
 Ryan has stayed on as a member, supporter, and now board member of the GCC because he feels that grassland, as the “minority 1%” in a province of trees, needs a strong voice.

-Peter is a consultant with over 40 years’ experience promoting the wise stewardship of land and natural resources throughout British Columbia.
+Peter is a consultant with over 40 years’ experience promoting the wise stewardship of land and natural resources in British Columbia.

-Peter has a degree in geography and a diploma in forestry, and he developed a special interest in grasslands while working with Ducks Unlimited Canada in the Cariboo, Thompson-Okanagan, and Kootenay regions.
+Peter was raised on a poultry farm in the Fraser Valley and developed a special interest in grasslands while working with Ducks Unlimited Canada in the Cariboo, Thompson-Okanagan, and Kootenay regions.
+Peter has a geography degree and a diploma in forestry.

 Bob has been a biologist and environmental educator for nearly 40 years, living in Victoria since the early 1980s.